Save (baseball): History

 The term save was being used as far back as 1952.
-Executives Jim Toomey of the St. Louis Cardinals, Allan Roth of the Los Angeles Dodgers and Irv Kaze of the Pittsburgh Pirates awarded saves to pitchers who finished winning games but were not credited with the win, regardless of the margin of victory.
+Executives Jim Toomey of the St. Louis Cardinals and Irv Kaze of the Pittsburgh Pirates, and statistician Allan Roth of the Brooklyn/Los Angeles Dodgers awarded saves to pitchers who finished winning games but were not credited with the win, regardless of the margin of victory.
 The statistic went largely unnoticed.

+The concept of a reliever "saving" a baseball game for a starting pitcher goes back even further.
+A 1933 Goudey baseball card of Firpo Marberry of the Detroit Tigers states he "Specializes in saving ball games when other pitchers are getting their bumps."

 A formula with more criteria for saves was invented in 1960 by baseball writer Jerome Holtzman.
 He felt that the existing statistics at the time, earned run average (ERA) and win–loss record (W-L), did not sufficiently measure a reliever's effectiveness.
 ERA does not account for inherited runners a reliever allows to score, and W-L record does not account for relievers protecting leads.
 Elroy Face of the Pittsburgh Pirates was 18–1 in 1959; however, Holtzman wrote that in 10 of the 18 wins, Face allowed the tying or lead run but got the win when the Pirates offense regained the lead.
 Holtzman felt that Face was more effective the previous year when he was 5–2.
 When Holtzman presented the idea to J. G. Taylor Spink, publisher of The Sporting News, "[Spink] gave [Holtzman] a $100 bonus.
 Maybe it was $200."
 Holtzman recorded the unofficial save statistic in The Sporting News weekly for nine years before it became official in 1969.
 In conjunction with publishing the statistic, The Sporting News in 1960 also introduced the Fireman of the Year Award, which was awarded based on a combination of saves and wins.